How to Keep a Kiddie Pool Clean All Summer Long

 4. Use a filter pump

-A filter helps keep a kiddie pool clean in two important ways: First, it removes debris from the water, and second, it keeps all the water circulating to help prevent algae.
+A filter helps keep a kiddie pool clean in two important ways: First, it removes debris from the water, and second, it keeps all the water circulating to help prevent algae from growing.

 Many mid-sized kiddie pools, including some inflatable pools, come with a filter, but some don't.
 But even if a pool isn't designed for a pump — i.e., it doesn't have holes in the sides for the hoses — you can still use one to help keep any size kiddie pool clean.
 You just fill up the pump and hoses with water, submerge both hoses in the pool (you'll need to weigh them down), and turn on the pump.